Nasa launching research into unexplained phenomena in the sky

 The study will look at identifying available data, the best ways of collecting data, and how this will be used to move the understanding of unidentified flying objects forward.

 It is expected to take nine months to complete, in collaboration with experts in the scientific, aeronautics, and data analytics fields.
+When it is completed, it will be shared publically.

 “Nasa believes that the tools of scientific discovery are powerful and apply here also,” said Thomas Zurbuchen, the associate administrator for science at Nasa.